salimkayabasi/salimkayabasi.com/content/blog/2017/11/starting-with-hugo/index.md

 ### Last steps

-On Github, we need to enable github pages feature regarding to our configuration.
+On GitHub, we need to enable github pages feature regarding to our configuration.

-{{< figure src="./images/github-pages.png" caption="Github Configuration" >}}
+{{< figure src="./images/github-pages.png" caption="GitHub Configuration" >}}

 Don’t forget to pass your environment variables to Travis for successful build process.